- Online Services Pay Fines, Transcripts...

 Copies of documents in criminal court case records can be obtained by visiting the Criminal Court Clerk's office from 8:00 a.m. to 3:30 p.m.
 Monday through Friday at the Hall of Justice located at 600 Administration Drive, Room 105-J, Santa Rosa, CA 95403.

-Copies can also be obtained by sending a letter to the address above with the case name, case number, specification of the document requested, and whether the document is to be certified or not.
+Copies can also be obtained by sending a letter, or by using the CR-01 form below, to the address above with the case name, case number, specification of the document requested, and whether the document is to be certified or not.
 Certification is a stamp that declares the copy to be an exact copy of the original in the courts file.
 Please be sure to include a self-addressed stamped envelope with the request in order to return the copies and receipt of payment.

 For copy requests made through the mail, payments can be made by check, credit card, money order or cashier's check only.
 Please make the check payable to Superior Court.
 As you may not know the exact cost, you may indicate in the note section of the check "not to exceed ___" and list an estimated amount.
 The clerk will then fill in the amount of the check on your behalf, as long as the amount does not exceed what was list.
 If the payment submitted does not cover the fees, the request will be returned with a request for additional funds.